maureensmith/MIMEAn2/README.md

 The ouput are two tables containing 1. the posisition wise maxKds and 2. the Kds for all 3 mutations, both with additional information, also described in the manual.
 The according plots can be generated with the R Script here: [MIMEplot](https://github.com/maureensmith/MIMEplot)

+## References
+<a id="1">[1]</a>
+Smith, Maureen R., et al. "MIMEAnTo: profiling functional RNA in mutational interference mapping experiments."
+Bioinformatics 32.21 (2016): 3369-3370.

+<a id="2">[2]</a>
+Smyth, Redmond P., et al. "Mutational interference mapping experiment (MIME) for studying RNA structure and function."
+Nature methods 12.9 (2015): 866-872.

+<a id="3">[3]</a>
+Smyth, Redmond P. and Smith, Maureen R., et al. "In cell mutational interference mapping experiment (in cell MIME) identifies the 5′ polyadenylation signal as a dual regulator of HIV-1 genomic RNA production and packaging."
+Nucleic acids research 46.9 (2018): e57-e57.